What is an Audiologist?

 The other kind of hearing service provider you may meet is the Hearing Instrument Specialist.
 These providers have no specific college or technical training in hearing or treatments – they learn on the job and typically are more focused on the sale of hearing aids.
 They are employed in hearing aid businesses and big box stores that sell hearing aids as a consumer product rather than a hearing loss treatment.
 They are not approved providers for Medicare programs or for the Veterans Administration.

-At Carolina Hearing Doctors we employ two Audiologists but also two hearing aid specialists as technical support people.
-All of your hearing care and hearing aid decisions are made by our Doctors of Audiology, Dr. Scott Mills and Dr. Emma Chesnut.
+At Carolina Hearing Doctors we are Doctors of Audiology but also two hearing aid specialists as technical support people.
+All of your hearing care and hearing aid decisions are made by Dr. Scott Mills..